Jai Ram Thakur: Politics

 He was introduced to the Akhil Bharatiya Vidyarthi Parishad during his graduation at Vallabh Government College Mandi, and won first election under the flag of ABVP, beginning his long association with the student organization.
 He remained Joint Secretary, State ABVP, 1986; Organizing Secretary, ABVP (J&K), 1989–93; State Secretary, Bharatiya Janata Yuva Morcha; 1993–95; President: State Bhartiya Janata Party Yuva Morcha, ii) B.J.P.
 District Mandi 2000–03; Vice President State BJP, 2003–05; and President State Bhartiya Janata Party 2006–09.

 Elected to State Legislative Assembly in 1998, and re-elected in 2003 and 2007 from Chachiot Assembly Constituency which after the delimitation has been renamed as Seraj.
 Remained Chairman, General Development Committee & Education Committee; and vice-chairman, State Civil Supplies Corporation Ltd.

 In the year 2009, he was inducted to the council of Ministers and given the portfolio of rural development and Panchayati raj.
 Also remained chairman, Rural Planning Committee and Member of various other House Committees before being inducted into Council of Minister as Panchayati Raj and Rural Development Minister on 09-07-2012.

 Elected to the State Legislative Assembly for a consecutive fourth term in December 2012.

 Chief Minister

 In the 2017 Assembly elections, BJP won a two-thirds majority but its Chief Ministerial candidate Prem Kumar Dhumal received a shocking defeat from the Sujanpur assembly segment.
 Considering Jai Ram's strong RSS connections and strong political profile, he was the favorite for the top post and was chosen to lead the state.
-He was the first to become Chief Minister from Mandi district and he served as the sixth Chief Minister of Himachal Pradesh.
+He chosen over Health minister J. P. Nadda He was the first to become Chief Minister from Mandi district and he served as the sixth Chief Minister of Himachal Pradesh.
 After BJP lost the 2022 legislative elections, Thakur resigned but was asked to continue in his post by the Governor until a new Chief Minister was selected.

 On 11 December, his successor Sukhvinder Singh Sukhu took oath as Chief Minister of Himachal Pradesh.